JoAnn Hackos

 JoAnn T. Hackos is a lecturer, consultant, and author of a number of books about technical communication.
-Now retired, Dr. Hackos is the founder of the Center for Information-Development Management (CIDM) and the president emeritus of Comtech Services in Denver, Colorado.
+Now retired, Hackos is the founder of the Center for Information-Development Management (CIDM) and the president emeritus of Comtech Services in Denver, Colorado.
 She is also a fellow and past president of the Society for Technical Communication.
 She is a member of the IEEE Standards Association and active in the ISO SC7 Working Groups that is developing standards for information developers.
 She is the co-author of the standards on content management and information-development management.

 Hackos is considered an expert in the fields of content management and information design, with some of her work in the fields being described as "groundbreaking."

 Hackos was also an early and vocal advocate of the single source publishing idea.
 She was instrumental in founding the OASIS DITA Standards Committee.